-The top reasons survey respondents didn’t stay with meditation were:
+The top reasons survey respondents didn’t stick with meditation were:

-Another Mindvalley survey found that the top reasons people quit meditating was a lack of time and a feeling that it was just too hard.
-(2)
+Another Mindvalley survey found that the two top reasons people quit meditating were lack of time and feeling that it was just too hard.

 Do any of these sound familiar?